 PSAs began similarly in the U.S. through a company founded in 1942 as the Advertising Council Inc., which was renamed the War Advertising Council Inc. in 1943 to support the war effort.
 In 1946, it reverted back to its original name and is known simply as The Ad Council.

 Examples of Public Service Announcements

-Literally, thousands of PSAs have been developed over the years, and it would be impossible to cover even a fraction of them here.
-But, some messages have stood the test of time, even if the style and content is a little dated.
+Thousands of PSAs have been developed over the years, and some messages have stood the test of time, even if the style and content is a little dated.
 Here are five that stand out:

 - I Learned It From Watching You: A dad comes into his teen son's bedroom and starts interrogating him about the drugs that he's found.
 At first, the teen is reluctant to tell him where he got the idea from.
 It seems like he's covering for his friends.
-Then, the bombshell comes out - "I learned it from watching you."
-A harsh reminder that adults that use drugs will influence their kids' behavior.
+Then, the bombshell comes out: "I learned it from watching you"—a harsh reminder that adults who use drugs influence their kids' behavior.

-- Don't Die of Ignorance: Another from the 1980s, this time for an epidemic that had gripped the word with fear.
-It was called A.I.D.S., and as kids and adults alike were educated on TV, the PSAs got more scary and shocking.
-Perhaps the greatest of these was from the UK.
-Entitled, "Don't Die of Ignorance," the enormous gravestone sent shivers down every spine.
-John Hurt did the VO.
+- Don't Die of Ignorance: AIDS is an epidemic that has gripped the world with fear.
+In the 1980s, the PSAs surrounding the disease grew scarier and more shocking as its impact began to take hold.
+Perhaps the greatest example of these was from the U.K. Titled "Don't Die of Ignorance," the enormous gravestone sent shivers down everyone's spines.

-- Friends Don't Let Friends Drive Drunk: A truly innovative approach to the drinking and driving problem, this strategy was clear, and it worked.
+- Friends Don't Let Friends Drive Drunk: A truly innovative approach to the widespread drinking and driving problem, this strategy was clear.
 People who have been drinking don't make smart choices.
 But their friends, if they're clear-headed, are culpable if they let their drunk friends get behind the wheel.
-This prevented thousands of deaths.